0xKolten/hacking-stellar-python-edition/2-payments.md

 The first part of the function creates a server object and tells it to communicate with the public Horizon testnet instance.
 From the SDK's documentation: *Server handles the network connection to a Horizon instance and exposes an interface for requests to that instance.*

 The next part of function takes the ```signing_key``` and uses it to derive the source account's keypair.
 We do this so we can get the source accounts [sequence number](https://www.stellar.org/developers/guides/concepts/transactions.html#sequence-number) in order to build the transaction.
-Sequence numbers are associated with the source account sending a transaction and follow a strict ordering rule in order to prevent [double-spending](https://en.wikipedia.org/wiki/Double-spending).
+Each account has a sequence number that follows a strict ordering rule in order to prevent [double-spending](https://en.wikipedia.org/wiki/Double-spending).

 At this point we are ready to build the transaction.
 The transaction is built around the ```source_account```, ```network_passphrase``` (which network is being used), and the ```base_fee``` - which is 100 stroops or 0.00001 XLM.
-Quick note on the fee, this is subject to change so it is generally best to check what the fee should be vs assuming the minimum.
+Quick note on the fee, this is subject to change so it is generally best to check what the fee should be vs assuming the minimum like I do here.
 You can do this by using ```base_fee = server.fetch_base_fee()``` to get the latest [base fee](https://www.stellar.org/developers/guides/concepts/fees.html#base-fee) from the ledger.

-From there we append a payment operation and specify the receiving address, amount, and asset we are sending.
-Using this notation we can append other types of operations as well.
+From there we append a payment operation and specify the receiving address, amount, and asset we are sending. .
 Then we call ```.build()``` to build the ```TransactionEnvelope``` and increment the source account's sequence number by 1.
-From there the ```TransactionEnvelope``` is signed with the source account's signing key and it gets submitted to Horizon and the response is printed to console.
+From there the ```TransactionEnvelope``` is signed with the source account's private key and it gets submitted to Horizon.
+The response is then printed to console for us to dissect.

 The response includes:
 - ```_links```